weiwa6/SecValidation/README.md

 ### SecureX Workflow - Umbrella DNS Validation

-This workflow will query your local DNS server (Cisco Umbrella VA) with a malicious DNS.
+This workflow will query your local DNS server (Cisco Umbrella VA) with a malicious DNS request.
 It expects a sink-hole address response and checks logs from CTR/Splunk.

 1. Import Umbrella\_DNS\_Validation.json workflow.
 2. Confirm the target is using the Remote connector as IP "172.17.0.1", which is the local IP on docker NIC.
 Do NOT change this IP.